If you're in Year 10 at school and you're reading this post, then you're probably about to start looking for work experience ideas.

 The "big four" auditors run work experience schemes for school students as well as for university students and graduates.
 As a school student, you will spend a week in one of their offices, getting a taste of life in the business and making valuable contacts at the same time.

 With a little bit of Googling, you may find smaller professional services companies local to you which also offer work experience placements.

 Primary and secondary schools often allow students to do work experience placements in their classrooms.
 Start by contacting some of the schools in your local area by sending them your CV and tailored cover letter.
 You may even be able to do your placement in your own school, working in classes with younger students.
 For more information about teaching work experience, check out the Department for Education’s Get Into Teaching website.

 One of the most popular industries for work experience is marketing and public relations (PR).
-If you can see yourself working in a job that involves promotion, then this could be a good option for you.
+It's a really varied field that involves using creativity to sell products or services.
 Start by contacting some local marketing and PR companies, then move on to contacting digital agencies or newspapers.